It's time little girls grew up dreaming of a different kind of "I do!"

 Fancy white dress.
 Beautiful flowers.
 Ornate, tiered cake.
-And a handsome Prince Charming waiting at the end of the aisle to declare his eternal love to you before an adoring, teary-eyed crowd.
+And a handsome Prince Charming waiting at the end of the aisle declaring his eternal love to you before an adoring, teary-eyed crowd.

-And, despite the promise that your "happily ever after" is waiting at the altar, it turns out that women actually initiate two-thirds of divorces, 37 percent of them confessing that they had serious doubts on their wedding day about whether they were ready for the commitment or whether they were marrying the right person.
+And, despite the promise that your "happily ever after" is waiting at the altar, it turns out that women actually initiate two-thirds of divorces, 37 percent of them confessing they felt serious doubts on their wedding day about whether they were ready for the commitment ... or whether they were marrying the right person.

 Why, pray tell, did they go through with their something borrowed-something blue "I do" then?